Muntaka.com

 Ocean warming now threatens the livelihoods and the food supplies of millions of people in the world’s poorest regions.

-How is Climate Change Affecting Fisheries in Ghana?
+How is climate change affecting fisheries in Ghana?

 Ghana is in the tropical zone — between the Equator and the Tropic of Cancer.
 Sun lies almost directly over the country for the entire year.
 CO2 build-up in Ghanaian waters causes seawater to acidify.
 This threatens marine life, including shellfish, corals, and plankton.